Jkutkut/42Madrid-C_Piscine/README.md

-# 42Madrid-C_Piscine:
+# 42Madrid C_Piscine:

-Here you can find the projects of the 42Madrid C_Piscine.
+Here you can find my implementation of 42Madrid C_Piscine.
+The code can have modifications over time to implement new logic or fix some errors.

-The piscine was made in November-December 2021.
+This piscine was made in November-December 2021.

 ## [C_Piscine_Shell_00](https://github.com/Jkutkut/42Madrid-C_Piscine_Shell_00)
 - [Subject](./subjects/en.shell-00.pdf)